It's Your Choice 2018

 Be aware that voluntary cancellation of coverage does not provide an opportunity to continue coverage for previously covered dependents as described in the Continuation of Health Coverage section.
 Cancellation affects both medical and prescription drug coverage.

-No refunds are made for premiums paid in advance unless your employer (or ETF, if you are no longer a state employee) receives your written request on or before the last day of the month preceding the month for which you request the refund.
+No refunds are made for premiums paid in advance unless your employer (or ETF, if you are no longer a state employee) receives your written, signed request on or before the last day of the month preceding the month for which you request the refund.
 Under no circumstances are partial month's premiums refunded.
 Once coverage terminates, you will be responsible for any claims inadvertently paid beyond your coverage effective dates.

 Your coverage can only be terminated because: